 (a) Multitudes of different churches and sects are claiming to speak in “unknown tongues” but yet are divided into different bodies and doctrines.
 They know nothing about Holy Spirit directed Bible unity where the body is one, with one name (identity) in God, and where the ministry sees eye to eye in their desire for the truth.
 (John 17:9-23, I Corinthians 1:10, Ephesians 4:1-6, Isaiah 52:7-8) The best these “unknown tongues” ministers can produce is a union of church sect organizations still holding to their own identity and their own doctrines, and their famous lifted-up preachers.

-(c) Finally, as already stated, it is a well known fact that even in open heathen, pagan, religious ceremonies they speak in “unknown tongues.”
+(c) Finally, as already stated, it is a well known fact that even in open heathen, pagan, religious ceremonies, they will speak in “unknown tongues.”
 These people do not even believe in the Lord Jesus Christ!

-Again, these unclean spirits, which can masquerade as being the Holy Spirit.
-They have power to deceive by all kinds of miracles, including miracles of: healing, and signs, and wonders.
-If you are only looking for miracles, and are not spiritual enough to “weigh the spirits” by the Word of God, then you are “open game” to these deceptive spirits.
-Especially if you have sin in your life, and you still claim to be a Christian: you are actually not clothed in righteousness and are walking spiritually naked before God, and before these deceptive spirits.
+If you are only looking for miracles, and are not spiritual enough to “weigh the spirits” by the Word of God, then you are very vulnerable to these deceptive spirits.
+Especially if you have sin in your life, and you still claim to be a Christian.
+Because you are actually not clothed in righteousness, and you are walking spiritually naked before God, and before these deceptive spirits.

 “For they are the spirits of devils, working miracles, which go forth unto the kings of the earth and of the whole world, to gather them to the battle of that great day of God Almighty.
 Behold, I come as a thief.
 Blessed is he that watcheth, and keepeth his garments, lest he walk naked, and they see his shame.” ~ Revelation 16:14-15